dowjones/dj-dna-streams-python/README.rst

         Remember that passing account ID in this way will override the account ID environment variable and the config file setting.

-        To pass subscription IDs as a parameter, you may pass like like so:
+        To pass subscription IDs as a parameter, you may pass subscription ID like like so:

 .. code-block::